About The Site

 About The Recordings

 Recorded live at Ananda Ashram and in New York City, Joan relates the timeless messages of Shri Brahmananda Sarasvati, Shri Ramana Maharshi, Shri Nisargadatta Maharaj, Hafiz, Rumi and many other enlightened sages.
 These teachings--conveyed in a clear, serene and supportive manner--emphasize the important art of "witnessing".
 You will learn how to apply these teachings in your day-to-day life.
 You'll be able to hear Joan’s engaging weaving of these traditional and modern sources of insight.
 Her words will help you to gain the understanding to accept absolutely everything about your life by embracing moment-to-moment awareness.
 That's the inspiring message she transmits.
 Her openness to many traditions comes directly from her years with Shri Brahmananda Sarasvati (formerly Dr. Ramamurti Mishra).
-This respected physician and teacher, who established Ananda Ashram in 1964, directed Joan in the recording of his guided meditations.
+This respected physician and teacher, who established Ananda Ashram in 1964, directed Joan in the recording of his meditations.
 In her calm, conversational style, you’ll be with Joan as she encourages you to understand that, as one poet says, "The way out is the way through."